• Skip to primary navigation

 It is not easy to pay nursing home bills on your own, because these facilities are extremely expensive.
 Genworth Financial is a company that offers financial products to senior citizens, and they conduct a lot of in-depth research to gain an understanding of the state of long-term care costs.

-They have found that the median annual cost for a private room in a nursing home in the Lafayette, Indiana area was just over $104,000 in 2021.
+They have found that the median annual cost for a private room in a nursing home in the Crown Point, IN Indiana area was just over $104,000 in 2021.
 For a semi-private room, the figure was $87,600.
 The average length of stay is one year, and if you are married, your family may face two different sets of nursing home bills.

 What’s the Solution?